 If, at any time when the voting rights conferred upon the Series G Preferred Stock are exercisable, any vacancy in the office of a preferred stock director shall occur, then such vacancy may be filled only by a written consent of the remaining preferred stock director, or if none remains in office, by vote of the holders of record of the outstanding Series G Preferred Stock and any other classes or series of preferred stock upon which like voting rights have been conferred and are exercisable and which are entitled to vote as a class with the Series G Preferred Stock in the election of the preferred stock directors.
-Any preferred stock director elected or appointed may be removed only by the affirmative vote of holders of the outstanding Series G Preferred Stock and any other classes or series of preferred stock upon which like voting rights have been conferred and are exercisable and which classes or series of preferred stock are entitled to vote as a class with the Series G Preferred Stock in the election of the preferred stock directors, such removal to be effected by the affirmative vote of a majority of the votes entitled to be cast by the holders of the outstanding Series G Preferred Stock and any such other classes or series of preferred stock, and may not be removed by the holders of the common stock.
+Any preferred stock and any other classes or series of preferred stock upon which like voting rights have been conferred and are exercisable and which classes or series of preferred stock upon which like voting rights have been conferred and are exercisable and which classes or series of preferred stock upon which like voting rights have been conferred and are exercisable and which classes or series of preferred stock upon which like voting rights have been conferred and are exercisable and which classes or series of preferred stock are entitled to vote as a class with the Series G Preferred Stock in the election of the preferred stock in the outstanding Series G Preferred Stock and any such other classes or series of preferred stock, and may not be removed by the holders of the outstanding Series G Preferred Stock and any such other classes or series of preferred stock, and may not be removed by the holders of the common stock.